mercuryworks/developers-handbook/_posts/2017-03-02-front-end-development-fonts.markdown

   src:  url('#{$open-sans-path}opensans.woff2') format('woff2'),
         url('#{$open-sans-path}opensans.woff') format('woff');
 }
-// Global variable (avoid using $open-sans across your SASS code, abstract it out so it is easy to change)
+// Global variable (avoid using $open-sans across your Sass code, abstract it out so it is easy to change)
 $font-family--primary: 'Open Sans', sans-serif;
 ```
 {% if gitbook %}